 There are many ways to collect primary survey data in research depending on the goal of your survey and who your target market is.
 You can use online and offline questionnaires to gather feedback from original data sources, or you can organize a face-to-face interview with your target audience.

 Examples of primary survey data include data from market research, academic research data and data from trauma survivors like victims of sexual abuse.
 When you collect data from the original sources, you gather specific information for your research context.
-At the same time, data collected from primary sources are up-to-date, unlike that of the secondary sources.
+At the same time, data collected from primary sources are up-to-date, unlike that of secondary sources.

 Secondary survey data refers to information from third-party sources or information collected from primary sources in the past.
 For example, a researcher may speak with witnesses of an accident to get the victims’ details.